databricks-edu/build-tooling/docker/README.md

 # Build Tool Docker Image

-A Docker image capable defining a container capable of running the build tool must have both Python 2.7 and the JDK.
+A Docker image capable defining a container capable of running the build tool and its high-level wrapper `course` must have both Python 2.7 and the JDK.
 Each of these exist as core images maintained by the Docker Team and available via Docker Hub ([here](https://hub.docker.com/_/python/) and [here](https://hub.docker.com/_/openjdk/)), however, as we require both, a custom image must be built.

 In order to be able to use the images maintained by the Docker Team, a script is included that merges the two images, `create_image.sh`.
 Alternatively, this